-Kintla Yoga Therapy® is trauma-informed, heart-centered and choice-driven, rooted in ancient yogic traditions that incorporate teacher or therapist qualities such as empathy, compassion, and attuned responsiveness.
+Kintla Yoga Therapy® is trauma-informed, evidence-based, heart-centered and choice-driven, rooted in ancient yogic traditions that incorporate teacher or therapist qualities such as empathy, compassion, and attuned responsiveness.

-Kintla’s experience and belief in the power of trauma-informed yoga to help survivors attain post-traumatic growth is now a reality!
+Kintla’s experiences and belief in the power of trauma-informed yoga to help survivors attain post-traumatic growth is now a reality!

 Her strong interest in seeing her hypotheses tested led her to Michigan State University psychology researchers and former Marine scout sniper, Logan Stark.

 The eight-week study (and follow-up assessment) has provided perhaps the first physiological evidence that yoga improves brain function of people with PTSD.
 The effects of yoga were shown to be very broad and widespread compared to other traditional psychotherapy.

 Additionally, Kintla was recently interviewed as an expert in the field regarding a Columbia University study on what steps need to be taken and why to effectively reintegrate human trafficking survivors into US society.

 Finally, Kintla recently gave a talk at the Harvard Medical School where she unveiled the latest research findings on Kintla Yoga Therapy.
 Significant improvements were found in five domains of functioning (cognitive, psychological, emotional, relational, and physical health and wellbeing) in individuals with varied traumatic stress histories with just 8 weeks of Kintla Yoga Therapy private sessions!

 Contact(s): Andy Henion, Jason Moser, Logan Stark, Kintla Ernst